The gist: NEA boosts safety after 2021 blast, MPs query Long Island sand sourcing

 Minister of State for Home Affairs and Social and Family Development Sun Xueling noted that for some parents, being able to officially name the child is an important step of the healing process.

-However, changes to the Immigration and Checkpoints Authority’s (ICA) system to allow for the official registration of a stillborn child’s name may take about two years to be ready, said Ms Sun.
+However, changes to the Immigration and Checkpoints Authority’s (ICA) system to allow for the official registration of a stillborn child’s name may take about two years to be ready, she said.

 In the interim, parents can apply through the ICA’s website for a commemorative birth certificate that reflects their child’s name for remembrance purposes.